 A famous barbecue restaurant, Pierce’s Pitt is located in the beautiful city of Williamsburg.
 The cool and casual ambiance of this eatery, makes it a perfect choice for family lunches or dinners.
 Known throughout the city for serving some delicious recipes, Pierce's makes use of the freshest possible ingredients, and combines them with flavorful spices and herbs.
 While all their dishes are delectable, the ones that stand-out include Smokehouse Special, jumbo pulled pork sandwich and the classic beef cheeseburger.
 Drop by to have a relaxed meal, or just pick up some parcel on your way home.

-With a dark interior, green tablecloths, and pictures from the Old Country, Giuseppe's Italian Cafe brings Italy to Williamsburg.
+With a romantically lit interior and warm colors, Giuseppe's Italian Cafe brings modern Italian to Williamsburg.
 A local favorite, the meals feature dishes from all parts of Italy.
-Specialties include 9-inch pizzas with a wide variety of toppings: try it with spicy buffalo chicken, Gorgonzola cheese and celery or go more classic with feta cheese, red onion and fresh spinach.
+Specialties include 9-inch pizzas with a wide variety of toppings: try it with feta cheese, red onion, bacon and fresh spinach.
 With a variety of pasta dishes including a host of vegetarian options, there is sure to be a taste for even the most discerning of palates.

 Eat your heart out at Captain George's Seafood Restaurant Williamsburg, one of a popular chain of buffet restaurants.
 The all-you-can-eat buffet features a variety of seafood and non-seafood dishes to fill your landlubber's belly.
 There is no need to choose between Deviled Crab, Mahogany Clams, and Fresh Broiled Salmon - have them all!
 Side dishes include corn on the cob, green beans, and fresh buttered broccoli.
 For those new to seafood, a helpful tutorial on how to eat crab can be found online at their website.
 Or for the non-seafood enthusiast, prime rib, BBQ Ribs, chicken, and manicotti are available.
 Call ahead for hours.